ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ## Defining Message Framers

-A Message Framer is primarily defined by the set of code that handles events for a framer implementation, specifically how it handles inbound and outbound data parsing.
-The piece of code that implements custom framing logic will be referred to as the "framer implementation", which may be provided by the Transport Services implementation or the application itself.
-The Message Framer refers to the object or piece of code within the main Connection implementation that delivers events to the custom framer implementation whenever data is ready to be parsed or framed.
+A Message Framer is primarily defined by the code that handles events for a framer implementation, specifically how it handles inbound and outbound data parsing.
+The function that implements custom framing logic will be referred to as the "framer implementation", which may be provided by the Transport Services implementation or the application itself.
+The Message Framer refers to the object or function within the main Connection implementation that delivers events to the custom framer implementation whenever data is ready to be parsed or framed.

 When a Connection establishment attempt begins, an event can be delivered to